-Identify and describe major diseases, syndromes, and conditions that affect newborns and children, including genetic, congenital, and developmental issues.
+Describe major diseases, syndromes, and conditions that affect newborns and children, including genetic, congenital, and developmental issues.
 RESEARCH

 Explain the indications, methods, risks, and contraindications of treatment options for neonates and pediatric patients.

 Course description

 Prerequisites: RET 1832L with a grade of "C" or better This course covers the development and physiology of the fetal and neonatal lung including perinatal circulation, pulmonary function in infants, and developmental physiology of the lung.
 Neonatal and pediatric pulmonary disorders and their corresponding respiratory care are emphasized.
 An introduction to neonatal and pediatric therapeutic interventions is also included.